zhujinxian/longio/README.md

 5. mvn install
 6. import maven project longio-example to eclipse

-using local config enviroment for hosts and commands of services:
+using local config enviroment for services hosts and commands:

 application.properties